umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-property-editor/part-2.md

     }
     ```

 Save the files and rebuild the application.
-To access the configuration options: enable/disable the `Enabled?` and `Hide Label?` options or set a default value in the `Default Value` field and see the Suggestions Data Type at play.
+To access the configuration options, enable/disable the `Enabled?` and `Hide Label?` options.
+Additionally, you can set a default value in the `Default Value` field and see the Suggestions Data Type at play.

 ![An example of setting the configuration](images/suggestion-editor-config_2.png)